 144 This fact has been proved also by experience and results of security action with the cover name "FANTINE" (carried out between 10 and 11 October 2003).
-As part of this action, inspection was conducted in several hundreds of night clubs throughout the whole territory of the Czech Republic and in none of them a person under the age of eighteen has been found.
+As part of this action, inspection was conducted in several hundreds of night clubs thoughout the whole territory of the Czech Republic and in none of them a person under the age of eighteen has been found.

-145 The content of activity is in particular securing mutual awareness, creation of a stable channel for rapid and reliable transmission of operative police intelligence between interested parties, organization of joint police actions, development of preventive programmes, active cooperation with the media, training of policemen and other interested experts.
+145 The content of activity is in particular securing mutual awareness, creation of a stable channel for rapid and reliable transmission of operative police intelligence between interested parties, organization of joint police the Federal Republic of Germany on cooperation between police bodies and authorities in charge of border protection in border areas came into force.146 The agreement allows exchange of information between the Police Force of the two states, while the established contact departments mediate information from the German Police.